Business and Community Engagement

 Launched in 2007 with the NSW Department of Education and Training, this partnership is designed to positively influence young people's attitudes towards studying science, technology, engineering and mathematics subjects.

-The Participation and Community Engagement (PACE) Initiative aims to:
+The Professional and Community Engagement (PACE) initiative aims to:

 - produce graduates with highly developed personal, interpersonal and social capabilities, as well as cognitive ones;